598085788/wyz_1_git/README.md

 # wyz_1_git
 the first git by wyz

+Hi,everyone!

-Hi,everyone!This is my first git in the Github.
+This is my first git in the Github.

 So I just learned to use the Github with a little time.